1. Home

 • Injuries or illnesses resulting from drug and alcohol misuse

-But remember that in most cases your illness or injury will have to be ‘life changing’.
+But remember that your illness or injury has to be ‘life changing’.
 Insurers may not cover something like a mild heart attack that has little impact on your day-to-day life.

-Some policies might also cover a longer list of conditions, so check with your insurer to see exactly what you’re covered for.
+Some policies may cover a longer list of conditions, so check with your insurer to see exactly what you’re covered for.

 Do I need critical illness cover?